 This qualification has been designed to align to the All Wales Induction Framework (AWIF) for Health and Social Care which is currently a voluntary workplace induction framework intended for use in Wales only.
-The content of this qualification and the All Wales Induction Framework (AWIF) for Health and Social Care represents the fundamental Level 2 knowledge and understanding essential for safe working in health and social care settings.
+The content of this qualification and the All Wales Induction Framework (AWIF) for Health and Social Care represents the fundamental Level 3 knowledge and understanding essential for safe working within the health and social care sector.

-It is anticipated that the majority of learners will complete this qualification alongside the:
+It is anticipated that the majority of learners will complete this qualification prior to or alongside:

-• Level 2 Health and Social Care: Core
+Level 2 Health and Social Care: Core

-The Core qualification is linked to key aspects of the National Occupational Standards for Health and Social Care, which are recognised by workforce regulators and sector organisations in England, Scotland and Northern Ireland as representative of the Level 2 knowledge, understanding and skills needed to work within the health and social care sector across the UK.
+The above qualification is linked to key aspects of the National Occupational Standards for Health and Social Care, which are recognised by workforce regulators and sector organisations in England, Scotland and Northern Ireland as representative of the Level 2 and 3 knowledge, understanding and skills needed to work within health and social care across the UK.